-With these two Great Masters’ approaches together, this is how all beings of low (below average), medium (average) and high (above average) spiritual capabilities can be guided to reach Pure Land.
+With these two Great Masters’ approaches together, this is how all beings of all spiritual capacities can be guided to reach Pure Land.
 It thus does not make sense to think either is superior or purer than the other.
-What more, these Masters were both Amituofo’s manifestations, with equally immeasurable compassion and wisdom to guide all to Pure Land with maximum skilful means!
+What more, these Great Masters were both Āmítuófó’s manifestations, with equally immeasurable compassion and wisdom to guide all to Pure Land with maximum skilful means!]

 Namo Amituofo : Translation and notes by Shen Shi’an